Copyright 1994 - 2018 Bill's Bible Basics

 When proper oversight is lacking, and things are not kept in check, we end up with situations like Doctor Jack Kevorkian, who became known as the infamous Doctor Death.
 This process of administering drugs in order to reduce pain, and calm a dying person's body, is referred to as "palliative sedation", or "terminal sedation", in the medical profession.
 There are some critics who also refer to it as "slow euthanasia", being as it's similar to what Jack Kevorkian was doing, except that it is a more gradual process.

-Quite some time ago, I watched a Spanish movie entitled "Mar Adentro", or "The Sea Inside".
-Directed by Alejandro Amenabar, it starred Javier Bardem in the true-life role of a Spaniard from Galicia by the name of Ramon Sampedro, who for almost thirty years, supported euthanasia, and fought for the right to terminate his life with dignity -- via assisted suicide -- due to becoming a quadriplegic at the age of twenty-five, as a result of a diving accident.
-Ultimately, Sampedro in fact took his life on January 12, 1998, just one week after his fifty-fifth birthday.
+Quite some time ago, I watched a Spanish movie entitled "Mar Adentro".
+Its English title was "The Sea Inside".
+Directed by Alejandro Amenabar, the movie starred Javier Bardem in the true-life role of a Spaniard from Galicia by the name of Ramon Sampedro.
+For almost thirty years, Sampedro supported euthanasia, and fought for the right to terminate his life with dignity, via assisted suicide.
+That is because he had become a quadriplegic at the age of twenty-five, as a result of a diving accident.
+Ultimately, Ramon Sampedro in fact took his life on January 12, 1998, just one week after his fifty-fifth birthday.
 He used potassium cyanide.